Current Research Activities and Interests

 Hobbies & Personal Activities

-Miriam has been teaching book repair for over 20 years and has branched out to work with fibers as well as paper.
+Miriam has been teaching book repair for over 25 years and has branched out to work with fibers as well as paper.
 Her newest endeavors involve preservation & conservation of fiber art as well as the creation of such pieces.
-Miriam is involved with the CML Appliqué Group and the Stan Hywet Needlework Guild, and enjoying a break from reading and writing.
+Miriam is involved with the CML Appliqué Group and the Stan Hywet Needlework Guild.

 To keep her hand in genealogy, public records, reference and research, Miriam is volunteering with FamilySearch (http://www.familysearch.org) to index vital and public records.
 It is fascinating to learn what information documents contain that is not indexed.
 This project demonstrates how important it is to look at records themselves and not just the abstracts.
 Indexes just give researchers access to records, they don’t tell the whole story.
 Look for articles and comments about indexing and researching primary sources in our new blog.